sent-hil/bitlang/README.md

-# g
+# bitlang

-g is a programming language that targets the ATmega328 (8 bit) microcontroller, ie the one included in Arduino UNO.
+bitlang is a programming language that targets the ATmega328 (8 bit) microcontroller, ie the one included in Arduino UNO.